Side Effects of Iodine Supplements: What They Mean

 2. Take small doses of iodine – Iodine dosing is very much a Goldilocks kind of thing.
 If you take too much you will cause problems and if you don’t take enough you won’t see any benefit.
 For some supplements, it’s perfectly fine to take several times the multiple of the RDA (recommended dietary allowance) but this isn’t true of iodine.
 For best results, stick to iodine doses around the 150 to 300mcg (8) per day range.
 This will allow you to get the benefits without causing the side effects we have discussed above.
 You may start to get into trouble when you get to the 1,000mcg per day range or the several grams per day range.

-3. Make sure you aren’t getting iodine from another source – Lastly before you blame your iodine supplement for causing issues make sure that you count how much iodine you are getting from ALL sources.
-You may be someone that is getting enough iodine from your diet, in which case, iodine supplements may not be necessary because you already have enough.
+3. Make sure you aren’t getting iodine from another source – Lastly, before you blame your iodine supplement for causing issues make sure that you count how much iodine you are getting from ALL sources.
+You may be someone who is getting enough iodine from your diet, in which case, iodine supplements may not be necessary because you already have enough.
 Iodine can also be hidden in supplements, medications, beauty products, or fortified in processed foods.
 If you are experiencing the side effects we’ve discussed then look on the back of the bottles of your supplements and medications and start researching ingredients to see if you are accidentally consuming iodine without realizing it.

 Final Thoughts